AVL Support Knowledge Base

 Signal Types

-The term signal refers to the language of digital code being transmitted down the cable.
-Maybe another way to say signal would be language.
-What language is being transmitted and received.
-Cables don't care what language is being sent down the pipe, but the each end cares.
-The transmitter and receiver need to know what signal they are working with so they can translate the signal.
+The term 'signal' refers to the language of digital code being transmitted through the cable, which language is being transmitted and received.
+Cables don't care which language is being transmitted, but each end of the cable does care.
+The transmitter and receiver need to know what kind of signal they are working with, so they can translate it as it comes through.

 The language is a serial transmission, transmitted digitally, all packaged in a specific way.
-There are all kinds of different forms of SDI (dialects), 3G SDI, HD-SDI, 3G HD-SDI, 12G, etc...
+There are many different forms of SDI (dialects), 3G SDI, HD-SDI, 3G HD-SDI, 12G, etc...

-Another signal type we use is HDMI.
-One major difference between SDI and HDMI is in HDMI the signal is split between multiple channel streams instead of a single constant stream down a single channel.
+Another signal we use is 'HDMI'.
+A major difference between SDI and HDMI is, when using HDMI, the signal is split between multiple channel streams instead of a single constant stream down a single channel.
 SDI transmits one single channel.

-The signal types never refer to the connector.
-SDI is not a connector.
-Connectors covered next.
+The signal types refer to the signal, not the connector, meaning SDI is not a specific connector.

-There can be a compatibility conflict between different signal types and connectors especially when talking about high definition or 4K video.
+There can be compatibility conflicts between different signal types and connectors, especially when talking about high definition (HD) or 4K video.

 Connector Types

-Connectors are used at the end of a cable.
-In our video world we most often use a BNC connector.
-A BNC Connector is metal with a single conductor pin in the middle often transmitting an SDI signal.
-The BNC connector secures into place by rotating the connector and locking into a notch.
+Connectors are the connection points used at the end of a cable.
+In the world of video, we most often use a BNC connector.
+A BNC connector is metal connection piece with a single conductor pin in the middle for transmitting an SDI signal.
+The BNC connector secures into the port by rotating the connector clockwise, which locks it in place.

-A Connector is not a signal type.
-There are no BNC cables.
+A Connector is not a signal type, as there are no BNC cables.

-Other connector examples that you use often RF Coaxial Connector (or your screw on cable connector on your TV).
+Other connector examples that you use often RF Coaxial Connector (the screw-on cable connector on a TV).
 There are more than ten different connectors when referring to USB; USB-A, USB-B, USB Mini A Male...
 It can get confusing pretty quickly.

-HDMI can refer to the signal type as well as the connector.
-But there are several different connectors.
+HDMI can refer to the signal type, as well as the connector.
+There are, however, several different connectors that can be used with HDMI.

-There can be a compatibility conflict between different signal types and connectors especially when talking about high definition or 4K video.
+There can be a compatibility conflict between different signal types and connectors, especially when it comes to high definition or 4K video.